 When applying for residency in Croatia, you must show that you have enough money to support yourself.
 This is required in most cases when applying for temporary or permanent residency, regardless of your nationality.

 In this post, we cover:

 - How the amount of financial means is calculated

-- How much money you need to have
+- How much money do you need to have

 - How to prove financial means